letoram/arcan/src/a12/net/HACKING.md

 which should be absorbed and translated in each proxy.

 ### command = 3, stream-cancel
-- [18]     stream-id : uint32
+- [18..21] stream-id : uint32
-- [19]     code      : uint8
+- [22]     code      : uint8

-This command carries a 4 byte stream ID, which is the counter shared by all bstream, vstream and astreams.
+This command carries a 4 byte stream ID.
+Video is assigned the constant stream-id 1,
+Audio is assigned the constant stream-id 2,
+Bstream has an incremental counter that is stepped on each transfer.

 The code dictates if the cancel is due to the information being dated or undesired (0), encoded in an unhandled format (1) or data is already known (cached, 2).

 ### command - 4, define vstream
 - [18..21] : stream-id: uint32